google/shaderc/README.md

 ## Getting and building Shaderc

-**Experimental:** On Windows, instead of building from source, you can get the artifacts from a third-party service [BinTray][bintray] (not hosted by Google or GitHub).
-Appveyor continuously deploys the build artifacts for the top of the tree of the master branch there.
+**Experimental:** On Windows, instead of building from source, you can get the artifacts built by [Appveyor][appveyor] for the top of the tree of the master branch under the "Artifacts" tab of a certain job.

 1) Check out the source code: